stadium-software/icons/README.md

 Add this script to include the Google Symbols library in your page

 1. Create a Global Script called "Icons"
-2. Add the following input parameters to the Global Script
+2. Add the following input parameter to the Global Script
-   1. Style
-   2. Fill
-   3. ParentClass
+   1. ParentClass
 3. Drag a *JavaScript* action into the script
 4. Add the Javascript below into the JavaScript code property
 ```javascript